PufferFinance/UniFi/l1-contracts/docs/overview.md

 For a comprehensive overview of the rewards distribution system, including its key features, benefits, and impact on the Ethereum ecosystem, please see the [Rewards Distribution](rewards.md) document.

+### Slashing Mechanism

+UniFi AVS implements slashing to ensure the integrity of the pre-confirmation process.
+This mechanism is designed to penalize validators who break their pre-confirmation promises or fail to fulfill their duties.

+The slashing mechanism consists of two main components:

+1. Safety Faults: Penalties for breaking pre-confirmation promises.
+2. Liveness Faults: Penalties for missing block proposals.
+3. Rewards Stealing: Penalties for 'Rug-Pooling'.

+For a detailed explanation of the slashing mechanism, including the types of faults, the slashing process, and future developments, please refer to the [Slashing Mechanism](slashing.md) document.

 ### Node Software
  UniFi AVS has a tight coupling with Commit-Boost, allowing validators to seamlessly participate in the pre-confirmation process while maintaining their regular validation duties.
 Validators will run Commit-Boost alongside their standard validator stack.
 When they are ready to propose a block, they have the flexibility to choose how they want to handle their pre-confirmation responsibilities.
 Options include: